 1. Review all of your policies and procedures regarding your cyber security.
 Office policies are often scattered throughout a practice (if they even exist).

 2. Tailor your cyber security polices and procedures to your own individual practice.
 Not all practices are the same, so your policies and procedures should be customized to fit your environment.
 It is important to balance security with usability so that your employees can function productively without compromising data.

 3. Be thorough.
 Your office cyber security guidelines need to be thorough.
 Your password management policy should outline how employees should create, update, share, and store their passwords.

 1. Address Network, Server, and Web Application Vulnerabilities.
 Simple “IT Audits” do not assess potential vulnerabilities that many times go undetected.

 2. Perform Penetration Tests.
-While obtaining a list of vulnerabilities within a practice network is helpful, it does not show which practice data is exploitable.
-Penetration tests will show which of your vulnerabilities can allow a data breach to occur if you are the target of a cyber attack (not if but when).
+While obtaining a list of vulnerabilities within a practice network is helpful, it does not show which practice data is exploitable – penetration testing for IT infrastructure will show which of your vulnerabilities can allow a data breach to occur if you are the target of a cyber attack (not if but when).